Impa10r/peerswap-web/README.md

 # Liquid Peg-In (mainnet only)

-To convert some BTC on your LND into L-BTC in peerswap wallet the cheapest way is this:
+To convert some BTC on your LND into L-BTC in peerswap wallet you don't need any third party:

 1. Generate a special BTC address: ```elements-cli getpeginaddress```.
 Save claim_script for later.
 2. Send BTC onchain: ```lncli sendcoins --amt <sats to peg in> -addr <mainchain_address from step 1> --sat_per_vbyte <from mempool>```